EvanFr/LANCE/README.md

 Citation
 --------
 Please cite the accompanying paper when using these artifacts.
-Below is a placeholder BibTeX entry; replace with the paper's official citation.

 ```bibtex
 @article{froudakisrevealing,